getludic/ludic/docs/catalog.md

 table = Table(*rows)
 ```

 The `create_rows` function expects people and a specification using the `ColumnMeta` annotation.
-It generates table from that.
+It generates a table from that.
 Here are all the properties of the `ColumnMeta` dataclass:

 ```python
 @dataclass